EXA-UQ/EXAUQ-Toolbox/.github/CONTRIBUTING.md

 If you wish to resolve an issue please create a new branch and label the branch **"iss{number}-{issue_title}"**.
 We suggest opening the branches locally and then pushing through to the remote branch when you wish. **NOTE:** This does not have to be when you are finished and ready to submit your PR.
-Draft/WIP PRs are fully encouraged so that the maintaners of the toolbox can see what you are working on, please just label the title of your PR **"[WiP]{Name_of_branch}"**.
+Draft/WIP PRs are fully encouraged so that the maintainers of the toolbox can see what you are working on, please just label the title of your PR **"[WiP]{Name_of_branch}"**.

 **Most importantly: Your new branch should base (or at least have the root base if you are branching off a branch) into `dev` and not `main`.** `dev` is the development branch, `main` is